zhangshi0512/cs5330_project05_mnist_digit_recognition/README.md

 ### 3. Extensions

-#### A. Replace the first layer of the MNIST network with a filter bank of Gabor filters
+#### Replace the first layer of the MNIST network with a filter bank of Gabor filters

 Results: